OfficeDev/office-js-docs-reference/docs/manifest/extensionpoint.md

 #### Highlight requirements

 The only way a user can activate a contextual add-in is to interact with a highlighted entity.
-Developers can control which entities are highlighted by using the **Highlight** attribute of the **\<Rule\>** element for `ItemHasRegularExpressionMatch` rule types.
+Developers can control which entities are highlighted by using the **Highlight** attribute of the **\<Rule\>** element for the `ItemHasRegularExpressionMatch` rule type.

 However, there are some limitations to be aware of.
 These limitations are in place to ensure that there will always be a highlighted entity in applicable messages or appointments to give the user a way to activate the add-in.